Viewpoint (video game): Development and release

-Viewpoint was developed by Aicom, a small Japanese studio known for games such as The Legendary Axe and Astyanax.
+Viewpoint was developed by Aicom, a small Japanese studio known for games such as The Legendary Axe and The Astyanax.
 It was published in November 1992 by Sammy Corporation, being their first foray into the market since the early 1980s.
 The game's isometric-scrolling gameplay was largely inspired by Sega's Zaxxon, with its overall aesthetic taking inspiration from games like Xevious and R-Type.
-Viewpoint ran on the Neo Geo MVS arcade system board, being Sammy's only game for it.
+Viewpoint ran on the Neo Geo MVS arcade system board, being Sammy's only game for the system.
 The game's 3D graphics were drawn entirely by hand, as opposed to using pre-rendering software or 3D hardware.

-Viewpoint also saw release on a variety of home platforms, including the Sega Genesis and Sony PlayStation game consoles, as well as the Sharp X68000 and FM Towns computer platforms.
+Viewpoint also saw release on a variety of home platforms, including the Genesis and PlayStation game consoles and the X68000 and FM Towns computers.
+The former port of the game made its international debut outside North America for the Genesis Mini 2 microconsole in late October 2022.
 A port for the Sega Saturn was due in 1996; however, it was cancelled.
-At one point, an 8-bit version for the Game Boy Color was planned, but it was cancelled.
+At one point, an 8-bit version for the Game Boy Color was planned, but it was cancelled as well.